AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/marketo-measure-dynamics-schema.md

  </tbody>
 </table>

-## Bizible Attribution Touchpoint {#bizible-attribution-touchpoint}
+## Buyer Attribution Touchpoint {#buyer-attribution-touchpoint}

-The Bizible Attribution Touchpoint is a Bizible custom entity to encapsulate the marketing's influence on Opportunities.
+The Buyer Attribution Touchpoint is a Marketo Measure custom entity to encapsulate the marketing's influence on Opportunities.

-## Bizible Attribution Touchpoint Relationships {#bizible-attribution-touchpoint-relationships}
+## Buyer Attribution Touchpoint Relationships {#buyer-attribution-touchpoint-relationships}

-This diagram is a high-level visualization of the relationships between the Dynamics Stock entities and the Bizible Attribution Touchpoint.
+This diagram is a high-level visualization of the relationships between the Dynamics Stock entities and the Buyer Attribution Touchpoint.

-## Bizible Attribution Touchpoints {#bizible-attribution-touchpoints}
+## Buyer Attribution Touchpoints {#buyer-attribution-touchpoints}

 <table>
  <tbody>